 For now, users of both Blackboard Collaborate and Class can rest assured that it’s business as usual.
 We will continue to support both software products.

 And, in addition to this acquisition, I’m thrilled that Anthology is partnering with Class to ensure that Blackboard Collaborate and Class work seamlessly with Blackboard Learn.
 As we move forward, we will work together to further improve Class, Blackboard Collaborate, and online learning as a whole.

 This is an exciting milestone for our amazing team, yet the future may hold the greatest potential for our over 10 million combined users across more than 1,750 institutions in 75+ countries.
-As a founder – and as a father – I look forward to bringing together these two great teams to propel education technology into the future.
+As a founder – and as a father – I am excited to bring together these two great teams to propel education technology into the future.
 Let’s come together and collaborate!